PAN-DA-BOI/anew/README.md

 ## getting started

-start by getting and sorting the project!
+start by getting and sorting the project! first, git the project and then follow the instructions for each part your building!
+Each "part" of the project is sorted into how many PIs your willing to use, were tring to cut down on as many as possible.
+But bare minimum the arm and headgear need a pi each.

 ```
 git clone https://github.com/PAN-DA-BOI/anew.git